The Illusionist

 -A phrase said at the end of the track #11 (“The reality is that being here has been an illusion”).

-Definitely it was fun to make an album from this perspective 🙂
+Definitely, it was fun to make an album from this perspective 😉

-Tracks #10 and #11 are new versions of pieces released in the «De Luces y de Sombras» LP (2003).
+Tracks #10 and #11 are new versions of pieces released on the «De Luces y de Sombras» LP (2003).

 You can download and get this album on Bandcamp.